 us=1:S,t = f-1(Xb+ω+ϵy)

 We constructed separate models for juvenile and adult coho salmon densities, with fixed parameters (b) related to environmental covariates (X), including random effects for the latent spatial process (ω) and describing spatiotemporal processes with ϵ_y.
 Spatial correlation for both spatial and spatiotemporal effects was defined by a Matérn covariance function with a parameter (κ) describing decorrelation distance between spatial locations i and j (|si - sj|) and two parameters for anisotropy (Thorson et al. 2016).
 Spatiotemporal deviates could be independent across years or temporally autocorrelated (i.e., i.i.d. or AR(1), respectively).
-The statistical distributions of random deviations were defined by Gaussian Markov Random Fields (GMRF) approximated using stochastic partial differentials equations (SPDE) to improve computational efficiency.
-Because both juvenile and adult densities were zero-inflated and skewed, we modeled each response with a Tweedie distribution to account for the zero and positive observations in our data.
-We used the sdmTMB package in R (Anderson et al. 2023), which is a high-level wrapper combining SPDE approximations for spatial GMRF using the Integrated Nested Laplace Approximation package (INLA) and optimization routines in the Template Model Builder package (TMB), which uses a Laplace approximation to optimize the marginal maximum likelihood of the fixed parameters of the model and the variances of the random effects given the data.
+The statistical distributions of random deviations were defined by Gaussian Markov Random Fields (GMRF) approximated using stochastic partial differentials equations (SPDE) to improve computational efficiency (Lindgren et al. 2011).
+Because both juvenile and adult densities were zero-inflated and skewed, we modeled each response with a Tweedie distribution (Shono 2008) to account for the zero and positive observations in our data.
+We used the sdmTMB package in R (Anderson et al. 2023), which combines SPDE approximations for spatial GMRF using the Integrated Nested Laplace Approximation package (INLA; Lindgren & Rue 2015) and optimization routines in the Template Model Builder package (TMB; Kristensen et al. 2016), which uses a Laplace approximation to optimize the marginal maximum likelihood of the fixed parameters of the model and the variances of the random effects given the data.

 We made several transformations of the data.
 To increase interpretability of the spatial range parameter, the coordinate data were transformed from latitude and longitude to UTM (Universal Transverse Mercator) Zone 10 with distance measured in kilometers.
 All non-categorical covariates were Z-scored.
 Unlike GAM or RF models, the GLMM is a parametric model that does not require tuning.
 For both rearing juveniles and adult spawners, we included all covariates in the model to make forecasts under future climate conditions and then tested 12 different model permutations based on temporal (include or not include), spatial (include or not include), and spatiotemporal random deviates (include, not include, i.i.d.).